William Henry Harrison High School (Ohio)

 William Henry Harrison High School (also known as Harrison High School) is a public senior high school located in Harrison, Ohio.
 It is the only high school in the Southwest Local School District and serves as the high school for students located in Harrison Township, Crosby Township, and Whitewater Township in Hamilton County as well as a small section of Morgan Township in southwest Butler County.

 Athletics

 The Harrison Wildcats compete in the Southwest Ohio Conference (SWOC) of the Ohio High School Athletic Association.
 Harrison is a AAA school.
-Harrison won it's 1st team state championship in school history, claiming the inaugural girls' wrestling championship in 2023.
+Harrison won its first team state championship in school history, claiming the inaugural girls' wrestling championship in 2023.